Nicottine/MSFS2020-mod-ZIP-Flightsim.to/README.md

 # mod-ZIP-Flightsim.to
- all my mods published on Flightsim.to https://fr.flightsim.to/profile/nicottine
+ all my mod for MSFS 2020 published on Flightsim.to https://fr.flightsim.to/profile/nicottine/uploads